West Virginia's congressional districts

 The U.S. state of West Virginia currently has two congressional districts, each represented by a member of the United States House of Representatives.

 Current districts and representatives

-List of members of the United States House delegation from West Virginia, district boundaries, and the district political ratings according to the CPVI.
-The delegation has a total of 2 members, both of whom are Republicans.
+This is a list of United States representatives from West Virginia, district boundaries, and the district political ratings according to the CPVI.
+The delegation has a total of two members, both of whom are Republicans.

+Historical results

 Historical and present district boundaries

 Table of United States congressional district boundary maps in the State of West Virginia, presented chronologically.
 All redistricting events that took place in West Virginia between 1973 and 2013 are shown.

 Obsolete districts

 Third district

 The 3rd district was eliminated by the 2020 United States census.

 Fourth district

 The 4th district was eliminated by the 1990 United States census.

 Fifth district

 The 5th district was eliminated by the 1970 United States census.

 Sixth district

 The 6th district was eliminated by the 1960 United States census.